-The PhD program is a full time program; there is no part-time option.
-Students generally progress through the doctoral program in three stages: completing program course work, writing and defending the preliminary exam, and conducting and defending a dissertation.
+The PhD program is a full-time program, with no part-time option.
+Students generally progress through the doctoral program in three stages: program course work, writing and defending the preliminary exam, and conducting and defending a dissertation.
 Each stage dictates the minimum and maximum graduate level credit load requirements.
 Courses taken pass/fail, for audit, or below 300 do not count toward these minimums or maximums.

-As you will see from the chart below, there is not a requirement for summer enrollment at any stage of the program, with the exception of assistantship positions or fellowship awards indicating a student must be enrolled for funding purposes or certain facility access.
+Summer enrollment is not a requirement, except for facility use, or assistantship positions or fellowship awards, which specify students must be enrolled.
 Students who hold graduate assistantship positions, traineeships or fellowships must follow the enrollment requirements established by their appointment, which take precedence over general program requirements.